ValeKnappich/Crypto-Summary/doc.md

 **Importance of bit permutation**:

-Without the bit permutation the words of the plaintext are encrypted independent of eachother and an adversary is able to construct two plaintexts with equal words at the ending.
-Since is reveals some non-trivial information to the adversary, by leaking information of some words of the plaintext, the system would be insecure.
+Without the bit permutation the words of the plaintext are encrypted independently of each other and an adversary is able to construct two plaintexts with equal words at the end.
+Since this reveals some non-trivial information to the adversary, by leaking information of some words of the plaintext, the system would be insecure.
 The advantage of the adversary is given by $adv(U,B) = succ(U, B) - fail(U, B) = 1 - \frac{1}{2^n}$.

-**Known Attacks**:

-- Brute Force Attack
-- Linear Cryptanalysis
-- Differential Cryptanalysis

 **Linear Cryptanalysis**:

 - Relies on a set $T$ of plaintext-ciphertext pairs
 - Instead of brute forcing the whole key, get small parts of the key at a time
 - Exploit linear dependencies
     - This can be found through the orientation
     - The goal is to gather the best orientation by going through every step
- - The parts are
+    - The parts are Parallel composition, Bit permutation, Key addition, Sequential composition
-  - Parallel composition
-  - Bit permutation
-  - Key addition
-  - Sequential composition

 **AES (Advanced encryption standard)**: basically SPCS with modifications